Fourth Action Plan actions

 - proportion of participants who successfully complete the course

-- proportion of participants with improved knowledge, skills and confidence to identify, respond to and refer those experiencing domestic or family violence to support services, as identified by a pre and post training test.
+- proportion of participants with improved knowledge, skills and confidence to identify, respond to and refer those experiencing domestic or family violence to support services, as identified by a pre and post training survey.